Skip to main content

 Doulas are trained childbirth attendants who provide women with continuous physical and emotional comfort and support throughout childbirth.
 Whether it is a hand to hold, someone to lean on, or words of comfort during the pains of labour, women have been helping other women through childbirth for centuries.
 The FBC has incorporated this age old tradition into its services by offering pregnant women the assistance of a doula.

 The doula does not provide clinical care, nor does she take the place of your family during your labour.
 She works with your family members during your labour and delivery to ensure your physical and emotional needs are met.
-We make every effort to match you with a doula who speaks your language.
+Please see our doula page for doulas who work with FBC patients.

 Who can participate in the Fraser Birth Collaborative Program?

-The program is open to women who live in the Fraser Valley, primarily in Abbotsford and surrounding areas.
-We are happy to accept care from people living in various other areas of the lower mainland, however, birth is always at Abbotsford Hospital, and prenatal care is at our office in Abbotsford.
-Home visit catchment includes Langley, Abbotsford, Chilliwack, and Mission.
-Care is offered in office for clients outside of these areas.
+The program is open to women who live in the Fraser Valley, primarily in Abbotsford and surrounding areas including Mission, Chilliwack, Mission and Hope.
+Birth is always at Abbotsford Hospital, and prenatal care is at our office in Abbotsford.

 Is there a cost?